c-luhanga/SpotifyDW/docs/architecture.md

 - The web application provides autocomplete for artist and album search, prioritizing exact, prefix, and contains matches, ordered by popularity.
 - All report queries use the same match prioritization for consistent, relevant results.
+- All reporting and fact queries join to DimArtist with `IsCurrent = 1` to ensure only the current version of each artist is used.

 ## ETL Flow